 LAB: The lab component of this course requires 25 hours outside of the classroom.
-The work assigned will be related to the productions associated with JSU Speech & Theatre Dept. You can accomplish these hours two different ways.
-You can sign up for construction crew or running crew.
+The work assigned will be related to the productions associated with JSU Art & Theatre Dept. You can accomplish these hours two different ways.
+You can sign up for construction or running crew.

 Running Crew: This is an easy way to get the hours done in a concentrated amount of time.
 However, if you have a night class, you are not eligible for this crew.
-One hour of this crew is spent in the costume shop during regular shop hours.
-1 hour per week for five weeks (12 weeks available.
-The remaining twenty hours credit will be given for running costumes/makeup for the show.
+Twenty five hours credit will be given for running costumes/makeup for the show.
 Attendance to all technical rehearsals (usually four days before production begins) and performances are a requirement.
 This includes Crew Watch.
 Except for crew watch, it is mandatory to wear appropriate blacks to all rehearsals and performances.
 This includes shoes.
 Sign up on the costume shop callboard for the 1 lab hour per week.
 Sign up for which show you prefer to work on, ranking in number order of preference.
-Grades will be affected by tardiness, absence at crew watch, poor attitude, not dressed in blacks, and/or missed cues.
+Grades will be affected by tardiness, attitude, not dressed in blacks, and missed cues.

-Construction crew: This crew does not require a commitment to a specific show.
+Construction Crew: This crew does not require a commitment to a specific show.
 Each hour spent in the shop counts towards the required 25 lab hours.
 Please sign up on the costume shop board for the hours you wish to work.
 Your schedule will stay the same for each week.
-Please sign up no later then August 29th by informing your Professor.
+Please sign up no later than January17th.
 You may sign up for as many hours as you want per week (12 weeks available).
 We do not accept walk-ins.
-You must have completed your lab hours by November 21st, to receive your grade for lab hours.
+You must have completed your lab hours by November 21st, to receive a passing grade.

 For everyone, come to the shop expecting to be assigned work by me or the work study student who is acting on my behalf.
 You are encouraged to work on your personal class assignments in the shop, but at a different time from your lab hours.
 If there is no work assigned to you, then you may work on your own projects.
-If you sign up, and cannot come in, simply call the Shop to inform the costume shop work-study student.
+If you sign up, and cannot come in, simply call your Professor or the Shop to inform the costume shop work-study student.
 Shop number: 601-979-8612.

-The last day to get hours is November 21st, no exceptions.
 Remember, this is part of your class, please treat it as such.
 Sewing ability is not a factor in deciding which crew you will serve on.

-DRESS CODE: Dress comfortably, and bring an old T-shirt to because we will begin each class session with cleansing the face.
-It will also
+DRESS CODE/EATING: Dress comfortably, and bring an old T-shirt to use for the makeup portion of the class.
+For the final six weeks of class do not wear make up to class, since we will begin each session with cleansing the face.
+Please eat only on patio outside of classroom.